 - Export unmatched results and hand them to delivery/SRE teams for route investigation.

-This pattern is a practical way to move from one-off to repeatable checks with auditability.
+This pattern is a practical way to move from one-off sms testing to repeatable sms deliverability checks with auditability.

 Scenario 2: Test inbound email with inboxes